 Cypriot Salamis 1/12 Siglos silver coin (Archaic II ): 530 - 500 BC

 Tiny <1cm silver 1/12th stater (1/24th Siglos) coin, the smallest of those issued by Evelthon (560-520 BC), first historically documented Wanax (King) of Salamis.
 (There was also a 1/48th Siglos.)
 Evelthon was the first king to strike coins in Cyprus (538 BC?), around the time of the Persian conquest, and they probably continued to be struck in his name after his death, with his name in the genitive (of Evelthon) and an ankh on the reverse.
 He only issued silver coins in a style imitating Greek coinage and at the old Lydian weights.
-His currency showed on the obverse a recumbent ram, or (as here) a ram’s head with Cypro-syllabic script “elu” (divinity).
+His currency showed on the obverse a recumbent ram, or (as here) a ram’s head, facing left, with Cypro-syllabic script “elu” (divinity).
 However the reverse of this coin is blank (like several of his earliest coins) instead of showing his usual Ankh symbol.
 Salamis was at that time one of the 9 kingdoms of Cyprus, out of 10 which had formed around the start of the Iron Age.
 However it seems, under Evelthon, to have been the most dominant, and continued to be under the Persians.
 He conducted foreign policy and dedicated offerings at Delphi and was written about by Herodotus.
 Salamis was founded in the 11th century BC to replace the nearby Enkomi, which had been the largest Late Bronze Age city.
 It had been destroyed by earlier earthquakes and sea raiders and rebuilt with defensive walls, but was finally destroyed in 1050 by earthquakes and not rebuilt since it had become isolated from the sea by silting of the harbour and lifting of the land.